On the dimension theory of Okamoto's function: Introduction

 In a rather recent paper, Baker and Bender \cite{baker2023cardinality} investigated the cardinality and Hausdorff dimension of level sets of Okamoto's functions.
-They showed that if $L_y$ has continuum many points for some $y\in(0,1)$, then $\dim_{\rm H}L_y>0$.
+They showed that {for every $a\in(0.6077,1)\setminus \frac{\sqrt{5}-1}{2}$ and for every transcendental $a\in(0.5595,0.6077)$} if $L_y$ has continuum many points for some $y\in(0,1)$, then $\dim_{\rm H}L_y>0$.
 Further, if $a\in(0.5, 0.50049..)$, then one can always find a $y\in(0,1)$ such that $L_y$ only has $3$ elements, and hence the assumption on having continuum many points in a level set for positive Hausdorff dimension is clearly necessary.

-Moving forward in this direction, we showed that for a typical parameter $a\in(1/2,1)$ and Lebesgue-almost every $y\in(0,1)$, the corresponding level set's Hausdorff dimension is not just positive, but we can calculate it using a quite simple formula: it is equal to $s_0-1$.
+Moving forward in the direction of studying the level sets, we show that for a typical parameter $a\in(1/2,1)$ every level set has Hausdorff, box-counting and Assouad dimensions at most $s_0-1$.
+Moreover, we also show that for a typical parameter $a\in(1/2,1)$ and Lebesgue-almost every $y\in(0,1)$, the corresponding level set's Hausdorff dimension is not just positive, but it is exactly equal to $s_0-1$.

 \begin{theorem}[Main Theorem 2] Let $s_0=1+\frac{\log(4a-1)}{\log 3}$.
 There exists a set $\mathcal{E}\subset\left(\frac{1}{2},1\right)$ with $\dim_{\rm H}\mathcal{E}=0$ such that for all $a\in \left(\frac{1}{2},1\right)\setminus\mathcal{E}$ we have